rikedyp/APLCourse/docs/Selecting-from-arrays.md

 ### Search, sort, slice and select
 1. Write two indexing expressions which apply to a scalar and return that scalar

-1. Write a function `IRep` which is equivalent to `⍺/⍵` but uses indexing instead of replicat	e.
+1. Write a function `IRep` which is equivalent to `⍺/⍵` but uses indexing instead of replicate.

 1. `NVec ← '' '34' 'donut' ⍬` is a four-element nested vector.
 Use a single pick `⍺⊃⍵` to obtain the sub-item `'o'`.